Chalwk/JeriCraftDocs/MINECRAFT/guides/GettingStarted.md

 Here are some features that make JeriCraft a truly unique experience:

-- **Slimefun Plugin**: Discover hundreds of custom items and machines for endless crafting possibilities.
 - **mcMMO & Jobs**: Level up your skills and abilities for unique perks and rewards.
 - **Challenging Mobs & Bosses**: Explore a world filled with dangerous creatures and powerful bosses.
 - **Player-driven Economy**: Engage in the economy with **Chest Shops** and **Auctions**.